Too Many Cameras? Here's How to Find the Right One

 21 - 40 FPS

-Delivers high-speed bursts of 21 to 40 frames per second for continuous shooting.
+Delivers very high-speed shooting at 21 to 40 frames per second for intensive action scenes.

 Bestseller